Ginger

 Facility: Elephant Hospital Campus (EHC)

-Favourite Activities: Taking dust mud baths and basking in the sun
+Favourite activities: Taking dust mud baths and basking in the sun

-Background History: Ginger spent decades as a begging elephant.
-It is suspected that she lost her vision due to neglect and severe malnutrition.
+Background: Ginger spent six decades of her life as a ‘begging’ elephant.
+It is suspected that she lost her vision due to neglect and malnutrition.
 Ginger was forced to walk amidst noisy processions, which caused immense stress to her sensory organs.
-Her face and trunk would be covered in bright chalk paint to make her appear more attractive, and she lived under the constant threat of being prodded by a bullhook (ankush).
-Ginger was finally rescued from this brutal life by Wildlife SOS, and is now receiving the care and medical treatment she needs at the Wildlife SOS Treatment Unit. | READ MORE ABOUT GINGER
+While her face and trunk would be covered in bright chalk paint, it would hide the wounds she sustained by ankush (bullhook) prods.
+Ginger was finally rescued from this brutal life by Wildlife SOS, and is now receiving the care and medical treatment she needs at the Wildlife SOS Elephant Hospital Campus.
+READ MORE ABOUT GINGER